We're glad you asked!

 Do get in touch with us at afr@lib.cam.ac.uk if you have any questions, have trouble accessing material, or if you have any suggestions for how to improve the guide!

 The African Studies Library is situated within the Centre of African Studies at the University of Cambridge, and supports the research and teaching needs of the African Studies MPhil course.
 It also serves the rest of the University in the Undergraduate and Postgraduate study of Africa.
+We are open to the public!
 Our collection's particular focus is Africa south of the Sahara.

 Take a quick virtual tour with us on our Instagram HERE.